GHSVS-de/plg_system_venoboxghsvs/README.md

 # plg_system_venoboxghsvs for Joomla

+- In this branch `venobox-v1` you find the plugin with Venobox version < 2.
+It's JQuery dependant.

 - Uses VenoBox library (https://github.com/nicolafranchini/VenoBox)
 - Integrates a Venobox JHtml helper.
 - - Loads standard CSS and JS.